mitchelljustin/pragmatic-lightning/index.md

 ## Open a channel

-Now that your user wallet has testnet Bitcoins on it, the time has come to open a channel with your Lightning node.
+Now that the user wallet has testnet Bitcoins in it, it can open a channel with your Lightning node.

-You'll need to pass two pieces of information to the user wallet: the IP address and the public key of your Lightning node.
+A Lightning wallet needs two pieces of information to open a channel: the IP address and the public key of your Lightning node.
-The public key can be found with the `lncli getinfo` command.
-Pass the `-n testnet` option to specify you're talking about testnet.
+The public key of your Lightning node can be found with the `lncli getinfo` command (pass the `-n testnet` option to specify you're talking about testnet).
 ```bash
 $ docker-compose exec lnd lncli -n testnet getinfo
 {